benjamintillett/chitter-nodeV3/README.md

 ```

-run rspec to view the tests:
+run mocha to view the tests:

 ```shell
 $ mocha